 There are some great options out there now when it comes to nontoxic cookware!
 I will say some of the cookware definitely are a little pricier than non-stick- however the investment is worth it.
 These pots and pans are going to last you a lot longer than many conventional pots and pans and won’t carry the toxic burden.

-This has been my newest cookware option that I’ve started to use for the last several months and really have come to love!
+While I love the concept of Xtrema I find it very hard to work with overall after years of working with it.
+There is a large learning curve and for an everyday pan it was hard to get the hang of it.
 It is different than both stainless steel and cast iron.
 From the glaze on the cookware to the core it’s made with 100% ceramic.
 Ceramic is awesome because it’s completely inert- meaning it won’t leach any harmful toxins.
 All of Xtrema has been tested for heavy metal content and is free from glues, polymers, coatings and dyes.
 If you want to see their testing results check them out here.
-Plus, it’s dish washer safe- something all the mamas can get behind!
-It heats very evenly too.
-You can even take a dish from the fridge to the stove or oven- it’s very versatile.
+It heats very evenly.
+You can take a dish from the fridge to the stove or oven- it’s very versatile.
 It also can withstand high temperatures.
 It’s easy to clean Xtrema cookware too, just use warm soapy water.
 You can also use baking soda or an abrasive scrubby if you need to.
 The best way to heat an Xtrema is to turn the heat on low or low medium.
 Since it’s so great at heat conduction you don’t need or want to crank the heat up to high.
 Doing this would result in foods sticking or burning.
 It’s best to turn the heat on a couple minutes before you start cooking and then add a little cooking oil once it’s heated.
 I like avocado oil, ghee or coconut oil.
 Don’t add the oil to a cold pan, wait until it’s heated up or it will cause foods to stick.
-Personally, I love cooking with Xtrema!
 I have their 8-inch Versa Braiser.
-It’s nice because it has a lid and can be used for cooking meats, quiches, casseroles etc, but also can be used for cooking eggs with. *Beware, there is a lot of deceptive marketing around ceramic cookware.
-It may say ceramic but it is coated with a nonstick chemical.
-The only company I’m aware of that is a true ceramic, with no additives is Xtrema.
+It’s nice because it has a lid and can be used for cooking meats, quiches, casseroles etc, but also can be used for cooking eggs with.
 Xtrema

 I have never used silicone for cooking or baking other than some silicone muffin liners.
 However, I stopped using them because I started to wonder if they were actually safe.
 I had read a lot of information saying there just isn’t enough research out there yet and I agree.
 Until more long term studies come out, I’m going to stick with using silicone when food isn’t heated or cooked.